Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Putting it here, because I went through a nostalgia after watching this.</sub>

 <sub>My father is the one who taught, ***how to tie a perfect tie-knot*** to all the men on the paternal side of my family (as I heard from the stories).
-I also learnt it from him when finally I got my first ever actual tie, after the ready-made one (I had as a kid which basically has two strings to tie around neck).
+I also learnt it from him when finally I got my first ever actual (school) tie, after the ready-made one (the one I had as a kid which basically has two strings to tie around neck).

 <sub>***[My Top Travel Tips | Tim Ferriss](https://www.youtube.com/watch?v=dY1OYkOJ0XI&t=2s)***</sub>

 <sub>I have so much in my bucket list now.
-I wish I could travel the same way (or even better.
-Dreams XD) someday in my life. :)</sub>
+I wish I could travel the same way (or better) someday in my life.
+Dreams I want to live! :)</sub>

 <sub>***[How to Network | Tim Ferriss](https://www.youtube.com/watch?v=kMcgWK6LYyc)***</sub>

-<sub>A really insightful video, describing how *Tim Ferriss* did the networking before the launch of his first ever book.
-How he approached meetup moderators (mostly neglected & underrated folks) for *eliminating the drect asking part* (to the intended folks) & eventually earning the *first introduction* through a mutual person.
+<sub>A really insightful video, describing how *Tim Ferriss* did his networking before the launch of his first ever book.
+He talks about how he approached meetup moderators (mostly neglected & underrated folks) rather than the intended folks directly, for *eliminating the direct asking part* & eventually earning the *first introduction* through a mutual person.
 And more, it's something to watch again over time.</sub>

-<sub>And finally the last thing, I started this audiobook ***The Obstacle Is The Way audiobook*** by *Ryan Holiday*.
+<sub>And finally the last thing, I started this audiobook ***The Obstacle Is The Way*** by *Ryan Holiday*.

 I'll definitely write book notes for this one.
-Maybe in parts because it has so good instances of great people.</sub>
+Maybe in parts because it has many good instances of great people.</sub>

 ---